Will you be traveling to any senior centers this year?

 - VA compensation received by a veteran for a 40% to 100% service-connected disability

-Can I download the circuit breaker application online?
+Can I download the Property Tax Reduction application online?

 Yes.
 You can visit our forms and documents page to download the Property Tax Reduction application in .pdf format.